mongodb/mongodbatlas-cloudformation-resources/cfn-resources/auditing/docs/README.md

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
 The following are the available attributes and sample return values.

 For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

+#### AuditFilter

+JSON document that specifies which events to record.
+Escape any characters that may prevent parsing, such as single or double quotes, using a backslash (`\`), for more information about audit filters refer to https://www.mongodb.com/docs/manual/tutorial/configure-audit-filters/.

+#### ConfigurationType

+Human-readable label that displays how to configure the audit filter.

+#### AuditAuthorizationSuccess

+Flag that indicates whether someone set auditing to track successful authentications.
+This only applies to the `"atype" : "authCheck"` audit filter.
+Setting this parameter to `true` degrades cluster performance.

 #### ConfigurationType